VektorDio/Nextforms/README.md

 ![Screen Shot](images/Screenshot.png)

-This project is aimed to provide basic and simple form functionality, including creation of forms, redacting forms, changing their settings and gathering statistics.
+This is simple web-application, aimed to provide basic form and report functionality with some statistics.
-Project also includes simple report functionality.
+You can use this to conduct simple surveys and extract report PDFs.

-This is also a training for creating and deploying projects.
+And this is a training for developing and deploying complex applications.

 ## Built With